-Hey everyone.
-I'm Blake Watson.
-I'm a frontend developer working remotely with MRI Technologies out of Houston, TX.
-We're a contractor for NASA and commercial space companies.
-I primarily work on a suite of internal applications called COSMIC, which NASA uses for tracking and managing hardware related to the spacesuit.
+I work remotely with MRI Technologies out of Houston, TX, working on projects for NASA and Collins Aerospace.
+I primarily work on a suite of internal web applications called COSMIC, which NASA uses for tracking and managing hardware related to the spacesuit.